Michele Pittaluga International Classical Guitar Competition

 The "Michele Pittaluga" International Classical Guitar Competition is an annual music competition for classical guitarists held in Alessandria, Italy.
 It was founded in 1968 and has earned an international reputation, entering membership of the World Federation of International Music Competitions - Geneve in 1981, ISPA (International Society for the Performing Arts) - New York in 2010 and UNESCO.
 It is the oldest active international classical guitar competition in Italy and one of the oldest in the world.

 Founders

-The competition was started in 1968 by musicologist Michele Pittaluga (b.
-Jan 1915 - d.
-June 1995) as the "City of Alessandria Prize", to mark the 800th anniversary of the city.
+The competition was started in 1968 by musicologist Michele Pittaluga (January 1915 – June 1995) as the "City of Alessandria Prize", to mark the 800th anniversary of the city.
 It gained early support from Andrés Segovia, who was the first Honorary President.
 Acting on his suggestion, Alirio Díaz was called to preside over the Jury for the first 30 editions, then acting as Artistic Director until the 40th edition, which is now overseen by Marco Diaz Tamayo.
 Alirio Díaz remained the Honorary President of the competition until his death in 2016.